ultraq/object-utils/README.md

 If the path doesn't resolve to anything, then `undefined` is returned.

  - **object**:  object to search through
- - **path**: a dot-separated string of paths to get to the desired value within the object
+ - **path**: a dot-separated path string to get to the desired value within the object